 "Ravishing" Rick Rude joins the WWE Hall of Fame Class of 2017

 "Ravishing Rick Rude" was inducted into the WWE Hall of Fame in 2017, with Ricky Steamboat as part of his induction ceremony.

-Blessed with the personality to carry any angle or storyline, and the in-ring ability to carry any match, Rick Rude was truly one of the greats of his time.
-The contests listed here display a performer capable of being included in any “Best of” conversation while his regular pre-match routine of asking for the “Fat, out of shape” people in attendance to keep the noise down while he de-robed showed a heel charisma sadly lacking in many modern-day villains.
+Blessed with the personality to carry any angle or storyline and the in-ring ability to carry any match, Rick Rude was truly one of the greats of his time.
+The contests listed here display a performer capable of being included in any "Best of" conversation while his regular pre-match routine of asking for the "Fat, out of shape" people in attendance to keep the noise down.
+At the same time, he de-robed showed a heel charisma sadly lacking in many modern-day villains.